BenjaminBettan/XML_SAX/README.md

 # XML_SAX

-Parse huge xml files by creating serialized entities for each tag detected by SAX API.
+Able to parse huge xml files by creating serialized entities for each tag detected by SAX API.

+You can update the entry file as well.

 Entry file for example :